ikhomyakov/mapbox-gl-js-docs/docs/pages/example/add-image-generated.md

 - "import html from './add-image-generated.html';"
 ---

-Add an icon to the map that was generated at runtime.
+This example generates an icon at runtime, then uses [`addImage`](https://docs.mapbox.com/mapbox-gl-js/api/map/#map#addimage) to add it to the map.

 {{ <Example html={html} {...this.props} /> }}